Assure, Ensure, or Insure?

-AssureThe verb to assure means to state with confidence.
-The noun assurance denotes a belief in ability.
+AssureThe verb "to assure" means to state with confidence.
+(NB: The noun "assurance" means a belief in ability.)

 - Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.
-(Albert Einstein)
+(Physicist Albert Einstein)

 - Students rarely disappoint teachers who assure them in advance that they are doomed to failure.
-(Sidney Hook)
+(Philosopher Sidney Hook)

 - Voting is the most precious right of every citizen, and we have a moral obligation to ensure the integrity of our voting process.
-(Hillary Clinton)
+(Politician Hillary Clinton)

 - Good wishes alone will not ensure peace.
-(Alfred Nobel)
+(Chemist Alfred Nobel)

 - I own stock, and I also insure my car with Geico.
-(Ernie Banks)
+(Baseball player Ernie Banks)

 - Nearly half of American seniors were forced to go without coverage because insurance companies were reluctant to insure them.
-(John B Larson)
+(Politician John B Larson)